-The late screenwriter Blake Snyder famously originated a concept called Save the Cat! to describe the moment when a film’s protagonist wins viewers over — when he or she saves a cat, for example.
+The late screenwriter Blake Snyder famously originated a concept called “Save the Cat” to describe the moment when a film’s protagonist wins viewers over — when he or she saves a cat, for example.
 The creators of the new horror film 1BR are well-aware of the Save the Cat concept, and rejected it in almost every way possible.

-As they explain, the making of 1BR was anything but utopian: It was bedeviled by fire, losing a lead actress, a stolen truck, and COVID-19 cutting into its release plans.
+As they explain, the making of 1BR was anything but utopian: The production was bedeviled by fire, losing a lead actress, a stolen truck, and COVID-19 cutting into its release plans.

 Mishra talks about how his experience in film marketing helped Marmor and the producers decide how to handle the cat-related violence — and how to end the film.
-(Mishra and Marmor stress that they both love cats.)

 Marmor talks why he prefers David Mamet’s advice about screenwriting to Blake Snyder’s.
 He cites a memo by Mamet in which he argued that the purpose of a scene is to make the audience want to see the next scene.

 Marmor and Mishra also talk about how they enlisted Taylor Nichols, a veteran of the Whit Stillman masterpieces Metropolitan, Barcelona, Last Days of Disco and Damsels in Distress, to play a villain.